Considering submitting a manuscript?

 We pride ourselves on our ethical publishing and have an eye for identifying compelling and award-winning narratives that capture the unique heritage and diverse lives of Australia's first peoples.

 We publish scholarly and general works, children’s books, biographies, research papers and monographs across a broad range of topics.
-If you are unsure whether your work may be of interest to us you have a look at our range of published titles in the AIATSIS shop.
+If you are unsure whether your work may be of interest to us you can have a look at our range of published titles in the AIATSIS shop.

 We occasionally publish theses, but only when the author has rewritten their work into book form.